RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 2.md

 C	is	incorrect	because	a	service	broker	is	a	different	concept	that	is	not related	to	the	components	of	a	federated	identity	system.

-### Question # 24 - Which	of	the	following	choices	represents	the	D	component	of	the STRIDE	threat	model	from	OWASP?
+### [very important] Question # 24 - Which	of	the	following	choices	represents	the	D	component	of	the STRIDE	threat	model	from	OWASP?
 A.	Data	loss
 B.	Data	breach
 C.	Denial	of	service